 In his latest paper Easterlin argues that happiness rises in the short run only.
 Our data show otherwise.
-We can see from table 1b that the average change in happiness does not differ very much between the short and the long term and that the rise is slightly stronger in the long term.
+Remember that we considered time-series of at least 10 years, so we deal with long-term change in Easterlin's use of that term.
+We can see from Table 2(b) that the average change in happiness does not differ very much between the long and very long-term and that the rise is slightly stronger in the longest term considered, that is, 40 years of more.